Haneda Airport: Ground transport

 Haneda Airport is served by the Keikyu Airport Line and Tokyo Monorail.
 In addition, East Japan Railway Company's Haneda Airport Access Line is under construction and will connect Terminals 1 and 2 to central Tokyo by 2031.

 The airport is bisected by the Shuto Expressway Bayshore Route and Japan National Route 357, while Shuto Expressway Route 1 and Tokyo Metropolitan Route 311 (Kampachi-dori Ave) run along the western perimeter.
-Tamagawa Sky Bridge connects the airport with Japan National Route 409 and Shuto Expressway Route K6 to the southwest across Tama River.
-The airport has five parkades.
+The Tamagawa Sky Bridge connects the airport with Japan National Route 409 and Shuto Expressway Route K6 to the southwest across the Tama River.
+The airport has five lots of parkades, marked from P1 to P5.

 Scheduled bus service to various points in the Kanto region is provided by Airport Transport Service (Airport Limousine) and Keihin Kyuko Bus.
 Tokyo City Air Terminal, Shinjuku Expressway Bus Terminal and Yokohama City Air Terminal are major limousine bus terminals.
 Emirates operates bus services to Shinagawa Station and Tokyo Station.

 Keisei runs direct suburban trains (called "Access Express") between Haneda and Narita in 93 minutes.
 There are also direct buses between the airports operated by Airport Limousine Bus.
-The journey takes 65–85 minutes or longer depending on traffic.
+The journey takes 65–85 minutes or longer, depending on traffic.